 This initial flood planning cycle is utilizing the U.S. Center for Disease Control (CDC) and Prevention SVI metrics to evaluate the regions vulnerability and resilience.
 TWDB is designating areas as having a high SVI if the value is 0.75 or above.
-As illustrated in Chapter 2, there is only one county out of 24 that has an average SVI of 0.75 or above.
+As illustrated in Chapter 1, there are six counties out of 24 that have an average SVI of 0.75 or above.
 The RFPG does not feel that the current dataset to measure vulnerabilities is representative of the region's ability to recover from flood events.
 Therefore, the RFPG recommends that an alternative statewide SVI index other than the current one is used to evaluate populations vulnerability.